-Black bears mate through June, but reproductive development pauses for 6-to-7 months, until bears enter hibernation.
-Mother bears birth litters of 2-to-3 cubs in January and February, sometimes while the mother still sleeps.
+Black bears mate now through June, but reproductive development pauses for 6-to-7 months, until bears enter hibernation.
+Mother bears birth litters of two to three cubs in January and February, sometimes while the mother still sleeps.

 Bears rarely pose a threat to people until they lose their natural fear of humans.
 Feeding bears – either intentionally or unintentionally – can cause them to associate people with food, making them dangerous.